jnozzi/cocoadev.com/markdown/FourCharCode.md

 int abc = 'abc ';
 char *fourCharacterCode = (char *)&abc;
 fourCharacterCode[3] = 0;
-General/NSLog(@"fourCharacterCode: %s", fourCharacterCode);
+NSLog(@"fourCharacterCode: %s", fourCharacterCode);

 basically you can assign a four character code by using single quotes.
 I'm not sure how long GCC will support this though.

 ----

 A four-char code is just an int.
 The character array in the example above is just to print out the code in ASCII instead of numeric form.
-Basically, GCC supports putting 'General/MyAp' in an integer like it supports putting 53 in an integer.
+Basically, GCC supports putting 'MyAp' in an integer like it supports putting 53 in an integer.

 ----